mjrotter4445/Pewlett-Hackard-Analysis/README.md

 programs for the next generation of Pewlett Hackard employees would benefit everyone.

-AN ADDITIIONAL QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM - The table below is a query based on the number of positions that will be vacated by the retirees.
+AN ADDITIIONAL QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM - The table below is a query based on the **number of positions that will be vacated by the retirees**.
 Some departments are impacted more than others.
 The below list shows this by the 38 departments.
 Development and Production Departments are most impacted.
 <p align="center">